imclaren/blog/_posts/2015-01-19-databreach.md

 The answer?
 Future security breaches will actually destroy some companies once anonymous digital currencies become mainstream.

-### 3. Mainstream anonymous digital currencies will make money laundering much easier
+### 3. Mainstream anonymous digital transactions will make money laundering much easier

 William Gibson is a science fiction writer best known for coining the term "cyberspace".
 In 1982, Gibson published a short story called *Burning Chrome*.
-In that story, Gibson predicted that the rise of anonymous digital credit (such as bitcoin) would change the nature and scale of crime, and result in data breaches that destroy companies.
+In that story, Gibson predicted that the rise of anonymous digital credit (such as bitcoin transactions) would change the nature and scale of crime, and result in data breaches that destroy companies.
 Burning Chrome is one such story:

 > "He was fading fast, and smart money was already whispering that the edge was off his game.
 He needed that one big score, and soon, because he didn't know any other kind of life, and all his clocks were set for hustler's time, calibrated in risk and adrenaline and that supernal dawn calm that comes when every move's proved right and a sweet lump of someone else's credit clicks into your own account.”